mh1999/Simple-Linux-Shell/README.md

 - W               - Clear screen
 - X *program*     - Execute *program*

+ An & at the end of a command will cause it to run in the background.

 ### Functions
 Two functions were added to the original file given.